isaac1000000/MyLikedLive/README.txt

 If you find it useful, have advice, or want to contact me for any reason, you can reach me at isaac.fisher@nyu.edu Cheers🥂

-Working list of used libraries: spotipy requests

-Procedure for using this program:
-Pip install spotipy and requests
-Choose your local market:
-     In resources/dmaIDs.csv, find your local market
-     Change the value in resources/settings.json to the number listed (default NYC) Run MyLikedLive/client.py
-Authorize spotify in your web browser
+Before using, change the value of locationCode in resources/config.json to your local market code (found in resources/dmaIDs.csv)